 Who said that children are only interested in computers – whoever it was, they are wrong!
 Our survey shows that Maths is the school subject most liked by children whilst ICT (Information and Communications Technology) came in at a lowly 6th position.

-In the week ending 18th August, 2019 we surveyed 777 children and the results clearly show that children aged 5 to 17 are big into Maths.
+In the week ending 18th August, 2019 we surveyed 777 children to find their favourite school subjects and the results clearly show that children aged 5 to 17 are big into Maths.

 It’s a little disappointing to see that all the science subjects put together (Science, Biology, Chemistry and Physics) don’t come close to Maths.